Choosing A Password

 But you should not choose passwords based on your ability to remember them.
 They can be stored in a file.

-A very simple way to make suitable passwords is just tap at the keyboard.
+Otherwise, a very simple way to make suitable passwords is just tap at the keyboard.
 For example: “woksjhkhakd”.
 Then put some numerals in.
 Your password text file could consist of:

 Ebay, [email protected], ouljsld1jsasdas